Skip to main content

 How-To Guides

-Backend Local Setup
+Backend Setup

-To run the backend, first setup a Python virtual environment (e.g. conda or venv) and install the dependencies.
+First, set up a Python virtual environment (e.g. conda or venv) and install the dependencies.

 With venv: